-Maybe your organization settled on the perfect database model and you thought that it will be static for years, if not decades.
+Maybe your organization was settled on the perfect database model, and you thought it would be static for years, if not decades.

 But your predictions didn’t go right!

-And the key to confronting these challenges of today’s business is the foundation of strong and flexible data infrastructure.
+And the fundamental way to confront these challenges of today’s business is the foundation of a solid and flexible data infrastructure.